-Absolute decrease in debt.
-The second criterion the Compensation committee selected for 2019 was an absolute decrease in debt.
-The committee believed in the current commodity environment, focus on absolute debt reduction is important.
-While leverage, as measured by Debt/EBITDAX is commonly used by analysts and investors in comparing across companies, this metric puts the emphasis on the leverage component, or debt, that management has more control over as a commodity producer.
-During 2019, we reduced debt by \$668 million, primarily through asset sales, improvements to our cost structure and by completing our 2019 operational plans for less than originally budgeted.
+The first criterion the Compensation committee selected for 2020 was an absolute decrease in debt.
+The Committee believed in the current commodity environment, focus on absolute debt reduction is important.
+While leverage, as measured by Debt/EBITDAX is commonly used by analysts and investors in comparing across companies, absolute debt puts the emphasis on the leverage component, or debt, that management has more control over as a commodity producer.
+During 2020, we reduced debt by \$86 million which was below the threshold set for 2020 resulting in a 0% payout and reflects the low commodity price environment in 2020.